pivotal/docs-tap/install-gitops/reference.hbs.md

 1. Fetches a Git repository that contains configuration for Tanzu Application Platform.
 2. Templates with `ytt` a set of resources and data values.
-3. Deploys with `kapp` a set of resources to install Tanzu Application Platform, with any other user specified confiuration in the Git Repository.
+3. Deploys with `kapp` a set of resources to install Tanzu Application Platform, with any other user specified configuration in the Git Repository.

 ## <a id="sops-vs-eso"></a>Choosing SOPS or ESO